Investor Relations - Directors

 Strategic business growth: played a significant role in establishing BDO as a top ranking firm through his involvement in both the Management Committee and Partnership Council.
 In particular, David was responsible for leading the corporate finance group which strengthened the firm’s client base

 Proven business acumen: Non-Executive Director of a number of privately held companies

 International expertise: Lara currently manages over 1000 colleagues based in Europe, the USA and APAC.
-During her time at Ascential Plc she led the business’s international expansion into MENA, China, India and Brazil.
+During her time at Ascential Plc she led international expansion into MENA, China, India and Brazil.

-M&A leadership: following Informa’s $1.2bn acquisition of U.S. based Penton Media in 2016, Lara has been a key member of the leadership team integrating Penton’s assets.
+M&A leadership: Lara has experience of large scale acquisition and integration (Penton and UBM acquisitions at Informa).
 Prior to Informa, Lara held strategy, M&A and commercial development roles for CPA Global (IP services), Pearson (the FT), MasterCard (Mondex electronic cash) and Lloyd’s of London (Equitas project).